Recording class#

 concat_streams(stream_names: str | list[str], sampling_freq: Number | str = 'min', float_kind: str | int = 'linear', other_kind: str | int = 'nearest', inplace: bool = False) Stream#

 Concatenate data from different streams under common timestamps.
 Since the streams may have different timestamps and sampling frequencies, resampling of all streams to a set of common timestamps is performed.
-The latest start timestamp and earliest last timestamp of the selected sreams are used to define the common timestamps.
+The latest start timestamp and earliest last timestamp of the selected streams are used to define the common timestamps.

 Parameters: